Overview Structure Hebrew Words Literary Analysis Theology Timeline NT Usage

 Result: Knowledge

-"You shall know the LORD" - The covenant produces experiential intimacy
+"You shall know the LORD" — The covenant produces the experiential intimacy (דַּעַת) that was the root diagnosis of Israel's failure (4:1, 6).
+The circle is complete.

 The Ecological Covenant (2:18)